metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - I've worked on this for 13 sessions.
 I guess they are roughly 2 hours each.
 So 26-30 hours work on it so far.
 Yikes, seems a lot ...
 - looking at the conclusion from sss paper -- not sure if there is much I can use.
 - brought some of the conclusion in.
 And working on saying what I think about Github.
-- TODO: try to write something about the specificity of Github in this project.
+- DONE: try to write something about the specificity of Github in this project.
-- TODO: add in some broadly relevant literature -- Bratton on stack; Suchman on re-configuration, Gillespie et al on media; perhaps something on infrastructure -- from handbook!
+- MUSTDO: add in some broadly relevant literature -- Bratton on stack; Suchman on re-configuration, Gillespie et al on media; perhaps something on infrastructure -- from handbook!
 - DONE: add in idea that Github is no mere example  -- the fact that we know little of it despite its importance suggests something more is going on

 ## Tue 20 Dec 10:10:16 GMT 2016